webandras/docker-wordpress/README.md

 Do not update wordpress/themes/plugins with the wp-cli, because it will lead to inconsistencies in versions defined in composer.json and the actual versions installed!

-TODO: Make sure to disable wp-cli commands that modify themes, or plugins.

-Modifying files on the wp admin can be disabled that will make changes to core, themes and plugins impossible on the admin dashboard.
+Modifying files on the wp-admin can be disabled that will make changes to core, themes and plugins impossible on the admin dashboard.

 ```bash
 bin/bash